Partial Hospitalization Program

 Call 911

-If you or someone you know is having thoughts of experiencing a mental health or substance use crisis, 988 provide a connection to free 24/7 confidential support.
-Available nationwide, but served locally, at no fee.
+If you or someone you know is having thoughts of suicide or experiencing a mental health or substance use crisis, call 988.
+Trained crisis counselors will provide 24/7 confidential.
+988 is available nationwide at no fee.

 Mobile Crisis Response